drufball/yosai/_drafts/tunnel-vision.md

 He placed his feet carefully, knowing that the hallway was probably filled with nightingales - floorboards built intentionally to chirp loudly underfoot.
 He froze whenever the warm glow of a patrol lantern passed by the window.
 Moto may have been new to obstacle courses and gravity training exercises, but he was not new to burglary.

 The first room Moto tried was a supply storage.
-It was filled with boxes of blank paper, ink bottles, and some sort of clear liquid that he thought might be used to preserve completed contracts.
+It was filled with boxes of blank paper, ink bottles, and some sort of clear liquid that he thought might be used to preserve the contracts.
 Such a large store of materials was probably worth a good deal of gold.
 Useless.

 The next room was filled with weapons.
 There were wooden fixtures holding staves and short katana.
 One wall was taken up completely by daggers, throwing knives, and shuriken.
 There was a large table filled with short, multi-bladed weapons connected at the handles by chains.
-All of the weapons had metal inlays.
-Many were affixed with small gems as well.
+Everything had metal inlays.
+Many weapons were affixed with small gems as well.
 Jonin weapons, infused with power by the glimmer weapon smiths.

 Moto closed this door more reluctantly.

 The next door opened onto a large, echoing room.
 Row upon row of wooden shelves, filled with boxes carefully labelled.
 The archives.

 Moto couldn't read the labels on the boxes in the dark, so he slid the door shut behind him and struck a match.
-He cupped his hands around the flame carefully to keep the light from shining too visibly.
-He slid the spent matches into his belt alongside the keys.
+He cupped his hands around the flame to keep the light from shining too visibly and slid the spent matches into his belt alongside the keys.

 It took a while, but eventually Moto figured out the organization scheme of the records.
-The archive was arranged primarily by the house of whichever Dagger led the mission.
-Each of the four major sections stretched towards the back of the room, the contracts getting older as they went.
-Some attempt had been made to group contracts by their leader, which left Moto moving back and forth down the Zephys archives looking for Soundstealer.
+They were arranged by the house of whichever Dagger led the mission.
+Four major sections stretched towards the back of the room, the records getting older as they went.
+The contracts were further grouped by their leader, meaning they weren't completely chronological.
+Moto moved back and forth down the Zephys archives looking for Soundstealer.

-Moto started running low on matches, so he took the lantern off the wall and lit it.
-It had been nearly 30 minutes and no one had walked by the archives.
+When Moto started running low on matches he took the lantern off the wall and lit it.
+It had been 30 minutes and no one had walked by.
 Moto figured he could risk the light, but he kept its flame low, just in case.

-Moto found what he was looking for roughly 15 years back in the archives.
-He lifted the box from the shelf carefully, wiping away a thick layer of dust.
+He found what he was looking for roughly 15 years back in the archives.
+Moto lifted the box from the shelf, wiping away a thick layer of dust.
 He pulled out a stack of contracts and thumbed through them.

-The pages had been coated in a clear resin to keep them from decaying.
+The pages had indeed been coated in clear resin to keep them from decaying.
 On each, beneath the list of terms and description of payment, was a long slash of red.
 Usually, the blood came from the target of an assassination, or a guard felled during an infiltration.
 Sometimes, it was smeared with the blood of a member from the squad.
 But every Dagger contract was signed with blood.
+It felt a bit melodramatic to Moto.

-Moto rifled through the stacks quickly, checking the dates before pulling out another set of papers.
+He rifled through the stacks quickly, checking the dates before pulling out another set of papers.
 About halfway through, a name caught his eye.
 One of the Daggers who completed the mission.
 Iruka Stonesong.
 Her name appeared more and more frequently, until she seemed to be a regular member of Soundstealer's squad.

-He filed that detail away for later.
+Moto's mind reeled for a moment as the last few months slid into a new context.
+Was Iruka still one of Soundstealer's allies?
+Would she know his strengths and weaknesses?
+Could Moto get her to tell him?

+He'd spent a fair amount of time with Iruka over the last several months and gotten no sense of a connection to Soundstealer.
+Moto figured that meant they weren't close anymore.
+But still, he filed the information away for later use.

-Moto reached for the next bundle of papers and his hand hit the bottom.
+Moto reached back into the box for the next bundle of papers and his hand hit the bottom.
 There were only a couple pages left.
 Strange.
 The contracts in his hands were still six years old.

-He pulled the pages out and flipped to the end, where he found a page that wasn't marked with blood.
-It was untreated and seemed to have been thrown in carelessly.
+He pulled the pages out and flipped to the end, where he found a note that wasn't marked with blood.
+It was untreated, badly weathered, and seemed to have been thrown in carelessly.
 The letters were written in the distracted hand of some administrative clerk.

 _Further records held in private by request of Soundstealer.
 Approved by Hisoka._

 A stamp marked the bottom of the page.

-Moto stared at the page with growing frustration.
+Moto stared with growing frustration.
 He resisted the urge to ball the paper up and throw it across the room.
 Six years of missing records.
 Why?
 Why did Soundstealer start holding his own contracts?

-Moto's thoughts were interrupted by a sharp chirp coming from the hallway outside the archive.
+His thoughts were interrupted by a sharp chirp coming from the hallway outside the archive.
 The nightingales.

-Moto cursed softly and began stuffing the contracts back into the box, doing his best to return them in the order he'd found them.
+Moto cursed under his breath and began stuffing the contracts back into the box, doing his best to return them in the original order.
 He extinguished his lantern and crept to the door.
 He could hear voices coming from further down the hallway.

 "Sorry dad, I just stepped on a singer."

-The reply seemed to come from further away.
+The reply came from further away.
 Moto couldn't make out the words, but the voice sounded male.

 "I am hurrying!
-I just thought I saw some light coming from the archives."
+I thought I saw some light coming from the archives but I must have been wrong."
 Moto recognized the voice.
 Fumi.

 Did she say dad?
 Moto swallowed hard.
 Soundstealer was here.

-"Just give me a minute to pick some weapons.
-I'll meet you outside."
+"I need to pick up some weapons.
+You go ahead and I'll meet you at the top."

-Fumi would stop at the second doorway.
 Moto nearly sighed out loud with relief.

-The footsteps kept getting closer.
+The footsteps hesitated down the hallway, then kept getting closer.
 Moto scrambled back from the doorway, retreating down one of the archive's long aisles and hiding himself in the shadows.
+His heart throbbing in his ears.

-The door slid open and silver moonlight pooled in the entrance.
+The door slid open and moonlight pooled in the entrance.
 Fumi poked her head in, lit from behind.
 "Hello?"
-She took a step in and peered around.
-She reached to the hook by the doorway that held the lantern and found it missing.
-She turned back into the room, her body tense.
+She reached for the lantern that hung by the doorway and found it missing.
+She tensed and moved into the room.

 Moto looked down at the traitorous lantern in his hands.
 Could he leave it on the ground and sneak around Fumi?
 Maybe she would think some clerk had forgotten to put it back when they finished.
 But the lantern was still warm.
 Even if he did escape, Fumi would know someone had been in the room recently.

 If Fumi thought an outsider had infiltrated Iga, she would tell the masters.
-Creating an unnecessary security lockdown would be a far more serious transgression than sneaking into the Contract House after hours.
+It was a far more serious transgression to create an unnecessary security lockdown than it was to sneak into the Contract House after hours.
 But only if they found out he was responsible for it.
 Was it worth the risk?

-Moto set the lantern down as Fumi walked down one of the rows.
+Moto set the lantern down as Fumi ducked into one of the rows.

 He waited until she rounded the corner, then turned to slip away.
 There was a loud clank as his foot caught the lantern on the ground.

-Moto was knocked to the ground as Fumi shot a blast of wind down the hallway.
-He landed on the ground heavily, groaning as Fumi came racing forward, drawing a dagger from her belt.
+Moto was knocked prone as Fumi shot a blast of wind down the hallway.
+He groaned as Fumi came racing forward, drawing a dagger from her belt.

 Moto held his hands up.
 "Wait, wait!
 It's me."